Frodo-Web/frodo-tips/linux-admin/files-fds-sockets-limits.md

 ..
 net.core.somaxconn = 4096

+Maximum Syn Backlog (for incomplete connection requests):
+This value is important because if the SYN backlog (incomplete connections waiting for acknowledgment) is full, new connection attempts will be dropped.

+sysctl net.ipv4.tcp_max_syn_backlog
+..
+net.ipv4.tcp_max_syn_backlog = 512

+TCP Retransmission Timeouts: Controls how long to wait for a TCP packet before considering it lost.

+sysctl net.ipv4.tcp_retries2
+..
+net.ipv4.tcp_retries2 = 15

+TCP SYN Retries: Determines how many times TCP retransmits a SYN packet (used during connection establishment).

+sysctl net.ipv4.tcp_syn_retries
+..
+net.ipv4.tcp_syn_retries = 6

+A high volume of short-lived connections can result in a large number of sockets in the TIME_WAIT state.
+If the system runs out of resources to track these, new connections may be delayed or droppe
+Check the maximum number of time-wait connections:

+sysctl net.ipv4.tcp_max_tw_buckets
+..
+net.ipv4.tcp_max_tw_buckets = 65536

+Reduce the TIME_WAIT duration (optional, but be cautious):

+sysctl net.ipv4.tcp_fin_timeout
+..
+net.ipv4.tcp_fin_timeout = 60

 You can use the ss or netstat command to show the state of each connection (e.g., ESTABLISHED, SYN_SENT, CLOSE_WAIT).

 ss -s